NoSleepTillLambos/KinderCare/README.md

 <!-- stipulate functionality and improvements that can be implemented in the future. -->

-- In future i would like to publish the app to the app store, Firebase could be an issue however with calls to the db.
-I'd really like to create something real world ready.
-- Functionality to login with a Google account
-- Google reviews
-- Posting comments to the db
+- I would love to include some additional AI implementation, giving the kids thea ability to have a more hands on approach with a bot
+- Fine tune the API and create a more helpful, childlike personality for it

 <!-- MOCKUPS -->